Afternoon Tea dates will be posted at 10 am on the following dates:

 International Tea Day - May 21

-Join us as we celebrate International Tea Day with tea and cheese pairings under the pavilion at The Rosemary House.
-There will be a variety of our best selling hot and cold teas to pair with specialty cheeses locally sourced from Apple Valley Creamery in East Berlin, PA.
-Compare the taste profiles of assorted cheeses when paired with a range of teas.
+Join us as we celebrate International Tea Day with tea and honey samplings under the pavilion at The Rosemary House.
+There will be a variety of our best selling hot and cold teas to pair with locally sourced award winning family owned honey from Honey in the Hollow Bee Farm, Newport PA.
 Taste, sample, savor, sip and browse the shop or rest a moment in the fragrant herb gardens.
-Shop special: Free 1 oz. package of tea with a $15.00 purchase.

 1:00 - 5:00